esmuigors2/Prep2Cry/README.md

    Personally I usually launch multiple jobs on a single node if there are more than 20 cores.

    **!!
 IMPORTANT !!** You **will** need to edit **cry1** script to change our local cluster name (`lasc`) to anything You have at home.
+### 7. Launch
-8. Launch Your CRYSTAL job as usual (I usually save the output to a .logc file, also less problems with nohup):
+Launch Your CRYSTAL job as usual (I usually save the output to a .logc file, also less problems with nohup):

        nohup runPcry23 20 INPUT_FILE_NAME &> INPUT_FILE_NAME.logc &

-9. Enjoy!
+### 8. Enjoy!

 End and glory to God.